vardhanaav/web-scraper/README.md

 # web-scraper
-Just trying out web scraping
+Just trying out web scraping.
+I got started by watching an "Intro to web scraping" video by traversy media.